worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 ### How long does the reproducibility verification process take?

-Most packages are reviewed within 2 weeks, depending on the complexity of the analysis and the completeness of the submission.
+Most packages are reviewed within 2 weeks when only minor or no corrections are needed.
+The total time depends on the complexity of the analysis and the completeness of the submission.
 Packages requiring substantial clarification or additional information from authors may take longer.

 ### How should I organize my package?